National Architectural Accrediting Board

 The majority of the directors of the NAAB are nominated by the ACSA, AIA, and NCARB.
 They have extensive knowledge of the issues and agendas of the organizations they come from.
 Most nominees have previous team experience, often as chairs of visits.
 If they have not had team experience before they join the NAAB, they are sent on visits as observers, at NAAB expense, in their first year.
 Observer experience is also arranged for new public members.

-The executive director of the NAAB has experience as a practitioner and as an academic administrator and holds an NAAB-accredited degree.
 Staff has appropriate work and academic credentials for the positions they fill.
-Staff responsibilities are documented for each position and are reviewed annually at a staff retreat.
+Staff responsibilities are documented for each position and are reviewed annually.